A bit of History. A Rubber Products Maker (includes TENNIS AND SQUASH BALLS) before World War 2 when

 Early 1900's, Joseph Price,starting working life as an engineer moved to the John Bull rubber company on

 development of rubber tyres, which were in their infancy.

-Later moving to Firestone’s tyre factory in the London area.
+Later moving to Firestone’s tyre factory.

 the Box business that had ran into difficulties.

-developing balls and other rubber products.
+Derek, his son, joined the business in 1947 and still developing balls and other rubber products.